 - Myopia (nearsightedness) in one or both eyes

-Pediatric glaucoma is not always detected during childhood – the signs are not always obvious, the disorder mimics other conditions and children cannot always explain their symptoms.
+Childhood glaucoma can sometimes be missed – the signs are not always obvious, the disorder mimics other conditions and children cannot always explain their symptoms.
 For this reason, your pediatrician should examine your baby’s eyes during the first year of life.
 If vision appears to be developing normally, your child needs a comprehensive eye exam by their fourth birthday, and every two years after that.
-If you or your pediatrician suspect an eye problem or if your child has pediatric glaucoma symptoms, schedule an appointment with a Bascom Palmer ophthalmologist right away.
+If you or your pediatrician suspect an eye problem or if your child has signs of childhood glaucoma, schedule an appointment with a Bascom Palmer ophthalmologist right away.

 Why Choose Bascom Palmer Eye Institute?

 Specialized, Child-centered Care.
 At Bascom Palmer, we believe each child is unique, with vision care needs very different from those of adults.
 That’s why we created The Samuel & Ethel Balkan International Pediatric Glaucoma Center.
 The center is the first of its kind offering a multi-disciplinary approach to diagnosing and treating pediatric glaucoma.